Liszt Sheet Music and Biography

-Liszt toured and gave many concerts often in aid of charity and humanitarium causes.
-Apparently he earned so much money that after 1857 all of his earnings went to charity!
+Liszt toured and gave many concerts often in aid of charity and humanitarian causes.
+Apparently, he earned so much money that after 1857 all of his earnings went to charity!

 He was encouraged by the Polish Princess Carolyne zu Sayn-Wittgenstein to give up touring and concentrate on composition, consequently leading to his retirement at the age of thirty after a Summer touring.
-She was very important in Liszt’s life.
+She was very prominent in Liszt’s life.
 The following year he took up an invitation by the Grand Duchess Maria Pavlovna of Russia to go to Weimar.
 In 1842 he took the position of Kapellmeister Extraordinaire to the Weimar, remaining there until 1861.
-In 1848 the Princess joined him after failing to get a divorce due to her husband and the Tsar of Russia intervening.
+In 1848 the Princess joined him after failing to get a divorce as a result of her husband and the Tsar of Russia intervening

 During his time in Weimar Liszt was able to compose and conduct producing a number of works which he is famous for today.

 Hungarian Rhapsody is Liszt’s most famous piece

 Liszt’s La Campanella is known to be one of the hardest piano pieces to play.
 Click on this link to watch a performance on YouTube and you can see why!